MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Why not build a test lab? you ask.
 Pull up a chair, and let me tell you a story...

 > Back in the caveman days of the 1990's, we had to program computers with rocks, fire, and C++.
 There was no wifi (literally not invented), and 'web hosting' meant a strip-mall data center with a locked 'cage' containing an ethernet cable and clean power.
-You bought your own server, which arrived in a cow-colored box, then drove it to the 'cage' to install yourself.
+You bought your own server, which arrived in a [cow-colored box](https://www.google.com/search?biw=1299&bih=730&tbm=isch&q=gateway+computer+box&revid=2106055813&sa=X&ei=tIVJVarHE4qouwTd_oGgCg&ved=0CCsQ1QIoBA&bav=on.2,or.r_cp.&bvm=bv.92291466,d.c2E&dpr=1), then drove it to the 'cage' to install yourself.
 It was a fun day-trip, except when dinosaurs attacked.
-> Ops (devops not invented) bought two sets of hardware, one they locked in the 'cage', and one for the 'test lab'.
+> Ops (devops not invented yet) bought two sets of hardware, one they locked in the 'cage' (so the programmers couldn't touch it), and one for the 'test lab'.
 The test lab was on the local network so you could do distributed load testing from your co-workers desktops.
 A desktop is...

 Why the old-timey grandpa stories?
-Because in the old days, ops meant spare cables and screwdrivers.
+Because in the old days, ops meant spare parts and screwdrivers.
 Now, Agile teams spin up servers at data centers around the globe, while sipping iced coffee in Thai cafes.

 It's important to remember many of these tools were built in the caveman era - before Agile.
 Their heavy-weight design and UI may lead Agile devops teams in the wrong direction.